First register using this link, then return to this page and follow the below instructions.

 1. Prepare documentation

 You need a proposal for magnet time requests in all facilities.
-Please include the following combine in one pdf file:
+Please complete the FAIR Data Management Form (see Guidelines) and include the following combined in one pdf file:

 - A one-page description of the previous relevant work.